green-striped-gecko/dartR.popgen/README.md

 ## Overview

-`dartR.popgenomics` aims to support analysis of SNP and silicodart data to study population structure.
+`dartR.popgen` aims to support analysis of SNP and silicodart data to study population structure.
 For example running structure and estimating effective population sizes

 Currently the dartRverse consists of the following packages:

 - dartR.base (report, filter and input/output functions, basic
-  popgenomics)
+  popgen)
 - dartR.data
 - dartR.sim (functions to simulate SNP data)
 - dartR.spatial (spatial analysis)
-- dartR.popgenomics (popgenomics analysis)
+- dartR.popgen (popgen analysis)
 - dartR.captive (functions to support analysis around captive breeding)

 `dartR` and its packages is a collaboration between the University of